 When you have completed the steps to admission and have been accepted into the program, we will send you details and information about how to enroll in the first course.
 After you participate in the first term of courses in the cohort sequence, the Office of Continuing and Distance Education will notify you with enrollment details for the next term of courses as they become available.
 You are required to enroll in your courses each semester.

 The program is planned so that students move through the sequence of courses as a cohort group.
 The first course forms a foundation for the program and includes an introduction unit describing the program goals, sequence of courses, standards, rubrics and academic expectations.
 For that reason, it is important that you enroll and complete the courses in the same sequence.
 Program faculty expect that students have a growing knowledge of concepts built upon a prescribed sequence of courses.
 In addition, program faculty work to build an online community as students move through the course sequence together.

 For information about course delivery, please see the "Overview" tab above.

 Please complete the online interest form to the right to express your interest in joining a future Mathematics: Community College Teaching Emphasis MA cohort.
-The next cohort is scheduled to begin Summer 2017.
-We will use the information you provide to send you program updates, including important information about application deadlines as they become available.
+We will use the information you provide to send you program updates, including important information about application deadlines.